U.N. rejects suggestion it's pulling out of Syria to allow strikes

 "Frankly, that's grotesque, and it's also an affront to the more than 1,000 staff, U.N. staff, who are on the ground in Syria delivering humanitarian aid and who will continue to deliver critical aid," he said.

-U.N. experts arrived in the Netherlands on Saturday with evidence gathered in their investigation of a poison gas attack in Syria.
-Also on Saturday, President Barack Obama said he had decided the United States should strike Syrian government targets, but that he would seek a congressional vote for any military action.
+U.N. experts arrived in the Netherlands with evidence gathered in their investigation of a poison gas attack in Syria.

 Nesirky repeated that the inspectors would return later to investigate several other alleged poison gas attacks that have taken place in Syria during the country's 2-1/2-year civil war.

-He also responded to U.S. Secretary of State John Kerry's remarks on Friday that the U.N. chemical weapons experts cannot provide any information that the United States, which blames Syrian President Bashar al-Assad for last week's attack that Washington says killed more than 1,400 people, does not already have.
+He also responded to U.S. Secretary of State John Kerry's remarks on Friday that the U.N. chemical weapons experts cannot provide any information that the United States, which blames Syrian President Bashar al-Assad for last week's attack that Washington said killed hundreds, does not already have.

 "The United Nations mission is uniquely capable of establishing in an impartial and credible manner the facts of any use of chemical weapons based directly on evidence collected on the ground," he said.